etuckerman/Vehicle_Theft_Analysis_ML/README.md

-# Machine Learning Algorithms Repository
+# Vehicle Theft Analysis with Supervised and Unsupervised Machine Learning Algorithms Repository

 This repository contains code and data for exploring machine learning algorithms applied to a dataset named `cwdata.csv`.
 The dataset contains the following features with corresponding labels: